KSEG (FM): History

-Early years
+Classical: 1959-1971

 On October 2, 1959, after beginning testing the previous month, the station signed on.
 Its call sign was KSFM.
 It was owned by local radio personality Fred White and KXTV engineer Bob Stofan, doing business as the Audiolab Company.
 KSFM played classical music from studios and a transmitter site in Arden Town.
 In 1961, the station moved its studios and transmitter to a site on Rosebud Lane, increasing power from 6,400 to 64,000 watts.

 KSFM went silent for 90 days on October 11, 1963, to permit a financial reorganization of the station.
 That December, a judge ordered the station to return $16,000 worth of equipment to the Collins Radio Company after not making monthly payments on its purchase.
 It was announced in August that the Belltone Music Company would assume operations of the silent station, with an affiliated background music service broadcast on its subcarrier.

 This prompted a lawsuit from Dale Flewelling, founder of KXRQ (98.5 FM).
 Flewelling, who had bought KSFM's existing background music business in December 1962, charged that KSFM's reentry into that market violated a non-compete clause and sought an injunction to prevent such activity at KSFM until December 1965.
 The Flewelling lawsuit was dismissed in January 1965.